ibm-cloud-docs/text-to-speech/SSML-elements.md

 ## The sub element
 {: #sub_element}

-The `<sub>` element indicates that the text that is specified in the `alias` attribute is to replace the text that is enclosed within the element when speech is synthesized.
+The `<sub>` element indicates that the text that is specified by the `alias` attribute is to replace the text that is enclosed within the element when speech is synthesized.
 The `alias` attribute is the only attribute of the element and is required.

 ```xml
 <speak version="1.0">